 Car and Vehicle Hire

 These tickets are linked to contracts (‘Air T&C’) which are very complex and can entail very strict requirements regarding change, airport and departure taxes and cancellation provisions and you MUST enquire about ALL the applicable conditions BEFORE you pay for the ticket.
 You should also take note that if your flight/itinerary consists of more than one flight/coupon/ticket, you are not allowed to use such tickets/coupons out of sequence or to ‘skip’ one (and e.g. opt for train, bus or car transport) as this will VOID the entire balance of the journey/itinerary.
-‘No-shows’ may result in the ticket being voided and/or the Client being charged a cancellation fee Note that the Air T&C shall constitute the sole contract between the airline and the Client and any right of recourse the Client may have, will be solely against the airline in terms of the Air T&C. Your rights of recourse as a consequence of over-booking are prescribed by the CPA.
+‘No-shows’ may result in the ticket being voided and/or the Client being charged a cancellation fee.
+Note that the Air T&C shall constitute the sole contract between the airline and the Client and any right of recourse the Client may have, will be solely against the airline in terms of the Air T&C. Your rights of recourse as a consequence of over-booking are prescribed by the CPA.
 Loyalty programs are governed by strict rules of which the Client must be aware and retention of boarding passes and other documentation pertaining to such programs is the sole responsibility of the Client.
 Consult the Travel Agent about refunds for unused tickets as strict deadlines apply.
 Whilst some low air fares may be advertised, please note that these may not be available for sale as the airline will have the final say as to how many seats may be sold at the lower fares per flight and note that such low air fares are usually linked to very restrictive conditions.

 Booking, Deposit and Reservation